cloudblue/connect-cli/README.md

 ### Using a virtualenv

-To use `connect-cli` you need any *nix system with python 3.6 or later installed.
+To use `connect-cli` you need a system with python 3.6 or later installed.

 ```sh
     $ pip install --upgrade connect-cli